lalitadithya/NVSentinel/docs/configuration/metadata-collector.md

 The Metadata Collector module collects GPU metadata using NVIDIA NVML (Management Library) and writes it to a shared file.
 Other modules read this file to enrich health events with GPU serial numbers, UUIDs, and topology information.
 This document covers all Helm configuration options for system administrators.

-## Prerequisites

-- NVSentinel installed in your Kubernetes cluster
-- NVIDIA driver installed on GPU nodes
-- Understanding of Kubernetes init containers
-- Knowledge of your container runtime configuration

 ## Configuration Reference

 ### Module Enable/Disable